huggingface/blog/evaluation-structured-outputs.md

 ## Conclusion and Future Work

 While these results are incredibly promising, we still need to explore these results across more models and more tasks.
 What we’ve seen so far is that structured generation could prove to be an essential part of evaluation.
-Simultaneously *increasing* the expected score and *decreasing* the variance across prompt changes is a very promising result that desires further research.
+Simultaneously *increasing* the expected score and *decreasing* the variance across prompt changes is a very promising result that deserves further research.